Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Pump & Inspect Regularly

-Your septic system may give you signs of a problem every day.
-Knowing what to look for can help prevent a system from failing and save you time and money.
+Your septic system may show signs of a problem, and knowing what to look for can help prevent a system from failing and save you time and money.

 • Find the records on your system installation, and know where the septic tank lids and leach field are.

-• Take note of any unusual surface moisture in the area of the leach field.
+• Take note of any unusual surface moisture in the leach field area.

 • Be aware of sewage backing up into the house or slow-draining drains.
 These are indicators that something might be wrong with the leach field.